tamtamnl/Drupal-Breakgen/Readme.md

 Run the command `drush ddbg dd_breakgen`

-Please note if you define your own *.breakpoints.yml file please clear **the cache** before running the `drush ddbg` command. this will read the breakpoints.yml file again after modifieng.
+Please note if you define your own *.breakpoints.yml file please clear **the cache** before running the `drush ddbg` command.
+Clearing the cache will read the breakpoints.yml file again after modifications.

 ## Mapping responsive images
 Here is how you get the desired output (no picture element) within Drupal: